-BED.
-During the Court last week a colored man was tried for stealing clothes from a colored woman Judge Northrop assigned one of the youngest layyers at the bar to defend the prisoner.
+Ben.
+During the Court last week a colored man was trid for stealing clothes from a col-ored woman Judge Northrop assigned one of the youngest layers at the bar to defend the prisoner.
 Of ourse the cousel did his best for the fellow, although convinced in his own mind that he was guity.
-During the argument of his lawyer the prisoner was in a broad grin.
-He was found guilty, and as the Sheriff was taking him back to jail, he asked him what made him laugh whill his lawyer was addressing the jury.
-"Why," said the fellow, "I couldn't help laughing at the idea of Mr. S. trying to make the jury beliefe I did not steal them clothes.
+During the argument of his lawyer the risoner was in a broad grin.
+He was found milty, and as the Sheriff was taking him back to jail, he asked him what made him laugh whill his lawyer was addressing the jury.
+"Why," sad the fellow, "I couldn't help laugh-ing at the idea of Mr. S. trying to make the jury believe I did not steal them clothes.

-any The wheat Threshers are on their routes and, wellope, making money.
-Our friends II.
-T. Galigin, T. J. Harris, W. Vinson and perhaps others with them, are running one of Farquhar's Threshing Mahines, and we hear good judges sty it does the work quicker and cleans the wheat better than any machine ever used in this (bunty.
-We believe there are three of do not know who are running the other two for One of the boldest acts of stealing we have heard of lately was committed on Wednesday night of last week.
+BET The wheat Threshers are on their routes and, wellope, making money.
+Our friends H. T. Galan, T. J. Harris, W. Vinson and per-haps others with them, are running one of Farquhar's Threshing Mahines, and we hear good udges sty it does the work quicker and cleans the whert better than any machine over used in this Qunty.
+We believe there are three of those michines in operation in Union, but we now who are running the other two. do not ctually and while with us he impressed our whole community with his sincerity as a Minister of the Gosnel of Christ.

-...
-Beyr Robert Dale Owen diel on the 25th.
+....
+Robert Dale Owen died on the 25th.